 14 Selfies That Show What Breast Cancer Really Looks Like

-In October, Breast Cancer Awareness Month, millions of people, organizations and businesses adopt the “Think Pink” attitude.
-This means for the next few weeks, you’re going to see tons of pictures of smiling people wearing pink shirts, ribbons, socks, sports jerseys and more splashed across your Facebook and Instagram feeds, all sharing messages about mammograms and early detection.
+Every October during Breast Cancer Awareness Month, millions of people, organizations and businesses adopt the “Think Pink” attitude.
+During this time and throughout the year, you probably see tons of pictures of smiling people wearing pink shirts, ribbons, socks, sports jerseys and more splashed across your Facebook and Instagram feeds, all sharing messages about mammograms and early detection.

-These are awesome aspects of a month-long campaign that raises awareness for breast cancer, but do they really show the reality of what it’s like to go through treatment or to survive the deadly disease?
+These are awesome ways to raise awareness for breast cancer, but do they really show the reality of what it’s like to go through treatment or to survive the deadly disease?
 Do they really show the fear women face knowing that, according to the American Cancer Society, breast cancer is the second leading cause of cancer death in women and the chance a woman will die from breast cancer is about 1 in 37?

 From the first chemo treatment to life after a double mastectomy, we wanted to go beyond the displays of pink and show you what the journey of breast cancer treatment and survival really look like.
 These women are bravely sharing their breast cancer journey on Instagram and offering honest and powerful messages to keep in mind this month and beyond.